guidoschmidt/advent-of-code.2023/README.md

 - Day 14
   - Part 1: solve using recursion
 - Day 16
-  - Part 1: nasty bug where /<<< would reflect upwards instead of downwards Need to test the single bits and pieces more carefully
+  - Part 1: nasty bug where /<<< would reflect upwards instead of downwards.
+    Need to test the single bits and pieces more carefully